SingularityX-ai/penify-blogs/index.md

   name: "Penify"
   tagline: Effortlessly generate precise, human like docstrings for GitHub repos with Penify
 features:
+  - title: "DeepSeek’s Smallpond: Extending DuckDB for Distributed Big Data Processing"
+    details: "Explore how DeepSeek’s smallpond transforms DuckDB into a distributed computing powerhouse for big data.
+Dive into its architecture, performance benchmarks, and trade-offs, and learn when to leverage this lightweight framework versus other scalable solutions like Spark or serverless approaches."
+    link: /docs/extending-duck-db-for-distributed-data-processing.md
   - title: "Chain of Draft: Thinking Faster with Less"
     details: "Discover how Chain of Draft (CoD) enhances LLM reasoning efficiency by reducing token usage and latency, inspired by human cognitive shortcuts, and its implications for real-time AI applications."
     link: /docs/chain-of-draft.md